-The Intel® CoreTM2 Duo desktop processor E6000/E4000 sequence and Intel® Pentium® Dual Core processor E2000 sequence introduce the Digital Thermal Sensor (DTS) as the on-die sensor to use for fan speed control (FSC).
+The processor introduces the Digital Thermal Sensor (DTS) as the on-die sensor to use for fan speed control (FSC).
 The DTS will eventually replace the on-die thermal diode used in pervious products.
-The Intel® CoreTM2 Duo desktop processor E6000/E4000 sequences and Intel® Pentium® Dual Core processor E2000 sequence will have both the DTS and thermal diode enabled.
+The processor will have both the DTS and thermal diode enabled.
 The DTS is monitoring the same sensor that activates the TCC (see Section 4.2.2).
 Readings from the DTS are relative to the activation of the TCC.
 The DTS value where TCC activation occurs is 0 (zero).